athujoshi/NNLib/README.md

 ANN Library for Regression and Classification created from scratch using only NumPy.

-Project created to understand modular implementation of BackPropogation in a library for Regression and Classification problems.
+Project created to understand modular implementation of BackPropogation in a library.

 Implemented Activation Functions : Sigmoid, ReLu and Softmax.